Office of Primary Care (OPC) and Area Health Education Centers Program (AHEC)

 Vermont Area Health Education Centers

-VT AHEC is a network of academic and community partners working together to increase the supply, geographic distribution, diversity, and practice transformation of Vermont’s health workforce.
+VT AHEC is a network of academic and community partners working together to improve the supply, geographic distribution, and education of Vermont’s healthcare workforce.
 Established in 1996, VT AHEC has a statewide infrastructure with a program office at the University of Vermont Larner College of Medicine and two regional centers, each a 501c-3 non-profit organization.
-The overarching goal of VT AHEC is to provide statewide programs that support an appropriate, current and future, health workforce so that all Vermonters have access to primary care, including disadvantaged populations and those who live in VT’s most rural and underserved areas.
-VT is made up of 14 mostly rural counties and has an estimated state population of 645,570.
-The Northern VT AHEC serves 8 counties (est. pop.
-237,256), the Southern VT AHEC serves 5 counties (est. pop.
-239,449), and the UVM AHEC Program serves 1 county (est. pop.
-168,865).
-Vermont has 11 Federally Qualified Health Centers (FQHC) with 73 practice sites.
-One in every four Vermonters receives care at an FQHC.
+The overarching goal of VT AHEC is to provide statewide health workforce development programs that support an appropriate, current and future, healthcare workforce so that all Vermonters have access to quality health care, including those who live in VT’s most rural areas.

 VT AHEC is an essential health workforce development infrastructure in the state working to “Connect students to careers, professionals to communities, and communities to better health.”